hyperledger-archives/sawtooth-core/docs/source/architecture/injecting_batches_block_validation_rules.rst

 Injecting Batches and On-Chain Block Validation Rules
 *****************************************************

-Injecting transactions into blocks by the validator is required to support a variety of use cases such as:
+The validator can inject transactions into blocks.
+This functionality supports a variety of use cases, such as:

 - Setting information in state for use by transaction processors that cannot reasonably be provided with every transaction.
 For example, setting the block number or timestamp.
 - Automatically submitting transactions in response to a particular state.
-For example, submitting bond quote matching transactions.
+For example, submitting bond-quote-matching transactions.
 - Testing automation.
 For example, programming the compute time of test transactions to increase after a certain number of batches.

-Imposing a set of rules on the relationships between transactions, or inter-transaction validation, is also required for some use cases.
-Two examples of inter-transaction validation would be:
+Sawtooth allows the validator to impose a set of rules on the relationships between transactions, or inter-transaction validation.
+This is also required for some use cases.
+Two examples of inter-transaction validation are:

-- Only N of transaction type X may be included in a block.
+- Only N of transaction type X can be included in a block.
-- Transaction type X may only occur at position Y in a block.
+- Transaction type X can only occur at position Y in a block.

 BatchInjector Interface
 =======================

-The BatchInjector class supports injecting transactions into blocks:
+The ``BatchInjector`` class supports injecting transactions into blocks:

 .. code-block:: python